Graylog2/documentation/pages/installation.rst

 System requirements
 ===================

+.. warning:: We recommend that you avoid Elasticsearch 7.11; it will cause your instance to break.

 The Graylog server application has the following prerequisites:

 * Some modern Linux distribution (Debian Linux, Ubuntu Linux, or CentOS recommended)